upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/intro_mon_visual_source_diagnostics.md

 If local evidence shows the known locations change but the visible intro sprite does not, likely follow-ups are:

 - Update the FRLG/CFRU-DPE ROM-entry offsets if a configured offset is stale.
-- Add a CFRU/DPE-specific Intro Mon visual source writer if the visible sprite uses a separate literal or table.
+- Extend the CFRU/DPE-specific writer if the visible sprite uses a different separate literal or table.
-- Extend the scanner to detect the newly identified source before changing writer behavior.
+- Extend the scanner to detect newly identified sources before changing writer behavior.

-No writer change should be promoted from this diagnostic alone; it needs sanitized base/output evidence and an ingame smoke result.
+The CFRU/DPE pointer-table sync still needs local ingame smoke after a randomized output ROM is created outside Codex.
+Do not promote it to P1 from diagnostics alone.